Squidgy Easter Squares

 Whilst the cake and the fudge topping are still warm pour about half over the cake and spread it out to the corners and sides.
 Set aside to cool completely.
 The fudge may wrinkle as it cools but this is fine.

-When the cake is completely cold, remove from the tin then pop it into the freezer for 20 minutes.
+When the cake is completely cold, remove from the tin then pop it into the freezer for 20 minutes – this helps to briefly firm up the cake and topping making it easier to cut into neat squares.

 Take the bowl of cool fudge which is probably quite hard.
 Whisk it up with an electric hand whisk, adding 1-2 tbsp evaporated milk to loosen it and turn it a milk chocolate colour.
 Load a piping bag fitted with a piping nozzle – one with tiny holes will give a birds nest effect.